mwat56/Nele/README.md

 ### CSS

-In the configured CSS directory (`datadir`/`css`) there are currently three files that are used automatically (i.a. hardcoded) by the system: `stylesheet.css` with some basic styling rules and `dark.css` and `light.css` with different settings for mainly colours, thus implementing two different _themes_ for the web-presentation.
+In the CSS directory (`datadir`/`css`) there are currently four files that are used automatically (i.a. hardcoded) by the system: `stylesheet.css` with some basic styling rules and `dark.css` and `light.css` with different settings for mainly colours, thus implementing two different _themes_ for the web-presentation, and there's the `fonts.css` file setting up the custom fonts to use.
 The `theme` INI setting and the `-theme` commandline option determine which of the two `dark` and `light` styles to actually use.

+### Fonts

+The `datadir`/`fonts` directory contains some freely available fonts used by the CSS files.

 ### Images

-The `/img/` directory can be used to store, well, _images_ to which you then can link in your articles.
+The `datadir`/`/img/` directory can be used to store, well, _images_ to which you then can link in your articles.
 You can put there whatever images you like either form the command-line or by using the system's `/si` URL.

 ### Postings

-The `/postings/` directory is the base for storing all the articles.
+The `datadir`/`/postings/` directory is the base for storing all the articles.
 The system creates subdirectories as needed to store new articles.
 This directory structure is not accessed via a direct URL but used internally by the system.

 ### Static

-The `/static/` directory can be used to store, well, _static_ files to which you then can link in your articles.
+The `datadir`/`/static/` directory can be used to store, well, _static_ files to which you then can link in your articles.
 You can put there whatever file you like either form the command-line or by using the system's `/ss` URL.

 ### Views

-The `/views/` directory holds the templates with which the final HTML pages are generated.
+The `datadir`/`/views/` directory holds the templates with which the final HTML pages are generated.
 Provided that you feel at home working with _Go_ templates you might change them as you seem fit.
 I will, however, __not__ provide any support for you changing the default template structure.